Monroe County, AL Marriage License Information

-If you plan to get married in Monroe County, MI, or elsewhere within Michigan, you must complete a marriage license application.
+If you plan to get married in Monroe County, AL, or elsewhere within Alabama, you must complete a marriage license application.
 You can get your marriage license in Monroe County or any other county throughout the state.
-Locations that distribute marriage licenses are typically located in the County Clerk office.
-Marriage licenses issued from Monroe County can be used throughout the state of Michigan.
+Locations that distribute marriage licenses are typically located in the Probate Court.
+Marriage licenses issued from Monroe County can be used throughout the state of Alabama.

-Where Can I Get a Marriage License in Monroe County, Michigan?
+Where Can I Get a Marriage License in Monroe County, Alabama?

 Address and Phone Number: